 For more information please visit www.ciltuk.org.uk

-The Derby & Derbyshire Rail Forum (DDRF) represents the largest cluster of rail companies in the world - over 100 businesses across the East Midlands, employing over 25,000 people and contributing £2.6 billion to the local economy.
+Rail Forum East Midlands, formerly known as the Derby and Derbyshire Rail Forum (DDRF), represents over 150 businesses across the East Midlands, employing over 25,000 people and contributing £2.6bn to the local economy.

 Rail Supply Group (RSG)